+FORMAT UIS\$DELETE_COLOR_MAP vcm_id

+RETURNS UIS\$DELETE_COLOR_MAP signals all errors; no condition values are returned.

+ARGUMENT vcm_id

-FORMAT UIS\$DELETE_COLOR_MAP vcm_id RETURNS UIS\$DELETE_COLOR_MAP signals all errors; no condition values are returned.
-ARGUMENT vcm_id VMS Usage: identifier type: longword (unsigned) access: read only mechanism: by reference Virtual color map identifier.
+VMS Usage: identifier type: longword (unsigned) access: read only mechanism: by reference

+Virtual color map identifier.
 The vcm_id argument is the address of a longword that uniquely identifies the virtual color map.
 See UIS\$CREATE_COLOR_MAP for more information about the vcm_id argument.

-DESCRIPTION An attempt to delete an active virtual color map, that is, a virtual color map associated with one or more virtual displays, signals an error.
+DESCRIPTION An attempt to delete an active virtual color map (that is, a virtual color map associated with one or more virtual displays) signals an error.

+This routine deletes the color map segment.

 Use UIS\$DELETE_DISPLAY first to delete all virtual displays that reference the virtual color map.